-Assumptions and other inputs
+Assumptions and Other Inputs

 Actuarial assumptions for both cost-sharing defined benefit plans are reviewed annually by the Florida Retirement System Actuarial Assumptions Conference.
 The FRS Pension Plan has a valuation performed annually.
 The HIS Program has a valuation performed biennially that is updated for GASB reporting in the year a valuation is not performed.
-The most recent experience study for the FRS Pension Plan was completed in 2014 for the period July 1, 2008, through June 30, 2013.
-Because the HIS Program is funded on a pay-as-you-go basis, no experience study has been completed for this program.
-The actuarial assumptions that determined the total pension liability for the HIS Program were based on certain results of the most recent experience study for the FRS Pension Plan.
+The most recent

 The total pension liability for each cost-sharing defined benefit plan was determined using the individual entry age actuarial cost method.
-Inflation increases for both plans are assumed at 2.60%.
+Inflation increases for both plans is assumed at 2.60%.
 Payroll growth, including inflation, for both plans is assumed at 3.25%.
-Both the discount rate and the long-term expected rate of return used for FRS Pension Plan investments is 7.65%.
+Both the discount rate and the long-term expected rate of return used for FRS Pension Plan investments is 7.60%.
 The plan's fiduciary net position was projected to be available to make all projected future benefit payments of current active and inactive employees.
 Therefore, the discount rate for calculating the total pension liability is equal to the long-term expected rate of return.

-Because the HIS Program uses a pay-as-you-go funding structure, a municipal bond rate of 3.80% was used to determine the total pension liability for the program (Bond Buyer General Obligation 20-Bond Municipal Bond Index).
+Because the HIS Program uses a pay-as-you-go funding structure, a municipal bond rate of 2.85% was used to determine the total pension liability for the program (Bond Buyer General Obligation 20-Bond Municipal Bond Index).
 Mortality assumptions for both plans were based on the Generational RP-2000 with Projection Scale BB tables.

-The following changes in actuarial assumptions occurred in 2015:
+The following changes in actuarial assumptions occurred in 2016: